mcnabbian/100-days-of-code/log.md

 **Today's Progress:** pset4 work.
 Now on the blurring filter function.

 **Thoughts:** I need to figure out how to basically replace my old bit map with a newly created bitmap, that has the correct 'blurred values'.
 I also need to figure out the edge cases (literally how to deal with the pixels on the edge of the bit map).
 I'm honestly not sure if I could be doing things much more efficiently tbh.
 Right now I have 3 nested for loops which is probably the most I've had yet.
 There must be a way to use recursion.
 I'm just so bad at thinking about how I can actually use recursion, but I get it in theory.

+---
+### Day 63: May 8, 2020

+**Today's Progress:** Shorter day, not much progress.
+Struggling with blur function.

+---
+### Day 64: May 9, 2020

+**Today's Progress:** More struggle with blur function.

+---
+### Day 65: May 10, 2020

+**Today's Progress:** I understand how to solve the problem and I refactored the code that I had previously and cut it way down and made it much cleaner.

+**Thoughts:** I previously solved the problem in a rudimentary way, not understanding that there was a cleaner solution.
+I found some comments people made on the cs50 discord channel and finally understood what to do.
+I basically went from changing my for loop initialization depending on where I was in the graph to keeping the initialization consitent, but if I happened to be looking at one of the edge cases, simply do nothing and move onto the next cell.

+---
+### Day 66: May 11, 2020

+**Today's Progress:** FINALLY figured out why I wasn't getting the correct color values in my temp array.
+Struggled with that for hours yesterday.
+SO, solved blur function and made very good progress on edge function.
+Going to revisit that tomorrow, but it shouldn't take more than 1.5 hours.

+**Thoughts:** Sometimes I'm convinced I'm real dump and not cut out for this.
+Sometimes I miss seeing the easier, cleaner solution.
+Does this make me a bad programmer?
+Maybe I'm not as bright/clever right off the bat.
+But, I will work through my struggles, learn and understand the problem, and then revisit the situation with an open mind.
+I think that that is plenty good enough for building the things that I want to build.